jansppenrade2/Docker-Container-Updater/README.md

 mycontainer[1&(p>1).1.1-1,true]
 ```

-This rule allows major updates for the container `mycontainer` if at least one patch version greater than 1 has been released for the major version.
+This rule allows major updates for the container `mycontainer` if at least one patch version greater than 1 has been released for this major version.

 ```
 mycontainer[0.1(b>2).1-1,true]